-

 Context and commitment

-We're committed to seeking to deliver the best possible risk-adjusted returns for our clients and we believe responsible investment supports this aim.
+We seek to deliver competitive risk-adjusted returns for our clients and we believe Responsible Investing supports this aim.

-We believe ESG considerations capture non-financial information that could affect financial performance.
-Considering these ESG factors, and consequently a broader set of data, we believe enables investors to make a better judgement about the financial performance and longer term viability of an investment.
-Therefore, as part of our investment process, we seek to incorporate any foreseeable risks and opportunities that arise from material ESG factors be included.
+We believe ESG considerations could impact the financial or operational performance of a business such that we think they may impact long-term investment returns.
+In considering these ESG factors, and consequently a broader set of data, we believe that this approach enables investors to make a more informed judgement about the financial performance and longer term viability of an investment.
+Therefore, as part of our investment process, we seek to incorporate foreseeable risks that arise from ESG factors.

-A majority of the assets we manage on behalf are our clients are invested indirectly, through third party fund managers.
-Nonetheless, our approach to undertake responsible investment is relevant across all the asset classes, sectors and markets in which we invest.
+A majority of the assets we manage on behalf of our clients are invested indirectly, through third-party fund managers.

 Guidelines and approach